renemarc/home-assistant-config/README.md

 - **Redundant controls:** Multiple interfaces should be able to control devices without interference.
 State changes from manual interventions or dedicated manufacturer apps should be tracked whenever possible.
 - **No information overload:** Provide just enough insights to get an idea of what's going on.
 And no need for data that's best consumed on more interactive devices (like stock prices, Steam community status…)
 - **Not everything should be networked:** Bathroom fan, pantry and laundry room lights have their independent motion sensors and that's a good thing.
 Same independence goes for the smoke detector: I sure don't want to require extensive skin grafts because I forgot an extra space in a YAML file. 😱
 - **No Alexa/Cortana/Google Voice:** I don't want to have advertising agencies, online stores, or other AI-feeding Big Brother tech-monsters listening in to everything we say _and do_ just for the dubious convenience of toggling lights by voice command.
-Privacy-centered, offline voice-control solutions like [Mycroft](https://mycroft.ai/blog/usability-vs-privacy-keeping-things-in-balance/) and [Snips](https://snips.ai/technology/) look far more appealing.
+Privacy-centered, offline voice-control solutions like [Mycroft](https://mycroft.ai/blog/usability-vs-privacy-keeping-things-in-balance/), [Rhasspy](https://rhasspy.readthedocs.io/) look far more appealing.

 <div align="center">
     <figure>